TedEkstrom/Ticket-System/README.md

 I also provide a compiled version in exe format for those who are interested.
 It is created using the ps2exe tool by Markus Scholtes (https://github.com/MScholtes/PS2EXE).

 Since I don't use any certificates when building the applications, you will probably get a message that it is not secure.
-You run it at your own risk, of course, and if you are unsure and don't want to take the risk, you can build it yourself using the PowerShell files here.
+You run it at your own risk, of course, and if you are unsure and don't want to take the risk, you can build it yourself using the PowerShell files in this repo (ReadTickets.ps1 and MakeTicket.ps1).